 I wish I could spend at least two weeks in this lovely city just eating my way through all of the delicious bites it has to offer but unfortunately, all I had was a weekend with two short days.
 It is truly a city for foodies and during the 36 hours in Philadelphia, expect to put yourself into a food coma or two.
 Don’t worry it’ll be one of the best food comas of your life.

-It’s possible to get a quick taste of Philly in 36 hours so if you don’t have any vacation days left or simply don’t have the time to devote more to this gorgeous city, book a flight leaving Friday afternoon and come back Sunday afternoon, just in time to prepare for your week ahead.
+With 36 hours in Philadelphia you can get a great taste of the city, so if you don’t have any vacation days left or simply don’t have the time to devote more to this gorgeous city, book a flight leaving Friday afternoon and come back Sunday afternoon, just in time to prepare for your week ahead.
 (Check out these one day itineraries for more short trips)

 Please note, you need to get reservations for the dinner spots in advance.
 If you don’t want to eat dinner too late, make sure you book at least a couple of weeks ahead!